 No doubt intimate, only the most pristine of luxury vintage pieces make their way onto Rescue's sparsely filled racks.
 A framed sign visible from all areas of the store warns customers to "Please handle with care."

-But, in addition to her yellow-tagged vintage collection, Renee also carries notable contemporary lines marked with white tags.
+But, in addition to the yellow-tagged vintage collection, the store also carries notable contemporary lines marked with white tags.
 Super soft basics by Three Dots and tasteful dresses by Pinkyotto offered in a full size range make up a part of the stock.

-This mixture of vintage and contemporary is translated throughout the shop, being a direct reflection of Renee's personal style.
+This mixture of vintage and contemporary is translated throughout the shop, being a direct reflection of the owner's personal style.
 Jewellery brand Eliza - featured in Elle Canada August 2012 - is displayed in a glass case and is made from reworked antiques.
-One Fated Knight's handbags draw inspiration from the craftsmanship of the medieval era.
+One Fated Knight 's handbags draw inspiration from the craftsmanship of the medieval era.

 Photos by Jesse Milns